yyl-20020115/vampire_win/README.md

 # Before original README starts
 This porting to windows project is not actually completed and may not be completed by myself as the limitation of available time.
-Something should be rewrite in the way Windows program works such as multi-processing should be translated into multi-threading.
+Something should be rewritten in the way that Windows program works such as multi-processing should be translated into multi-threading.
 But I don't think it's fatal for now.

 Please search #ifdef _ WIN32 preprocessor instructions for where I've done changes and implement in the windows way if necessory.

 Sincerely,

 Yilin
 /////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////